yugabyte/yugabyte-db/docs/content/stable/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

   </li>
 </ul>

 The Kubernetes Operator for YugabyteDB is no longer maintained.
-It is recommended that you use the actively maintained [helm charts](../helm-chart/) for YugabyteDB to install YugabyteDB on Kubernetes.
+It is recommended that you use the actively maintained [Helm charts](../helm-chart/) for YugabyteDB to install YugabyteDB on Kubernetes.
 For documentation on using the Kubernetes Operator for YugabyteDB, refer to the [GitHub repository](https://github.com/yugabyte/yugabyte-operator).

 A newer version of the Kubernetes Operator for YugabyteDB is in development.